Wavelyio/wavely-docs/docs/api/simcard-groups.md

-# SIM card groups
+# SIM card groups (collections)
-This is the API for operator SIM card group management.
+This is the API for operator SIM card group management (called collections on the portal).
 A SIM card can be part of only one group at a time.

 * Get SIM card groups